vmware-archive/bosh-generic-sb-release/README.md

 ### Rename the package and jobs
 Rename the release and all files using the renameRelease.sh file (provide 'generic' and desired name as arguments)
 ### Add CF CLI binary as Blob
 Run fetch_cf_cli.sh script to fetch CF CLI binary and add it as a blob to the release.
-Specify 'N' when it asks if its the app binary.
+To upgrade the CF cli, edit/update the download link specified inside the fetch_cf_cli.sh script.

 ### Add Custom Service Broker App content as Blob
 Adding custom code and binaries required for the service broker app:
   * Add any dependent files/templates under src/templates folder
+  * If running on bosh-lite, set the create_open_security_group attribute to true to allow the service broker app to interact with other apps.
   * Use the addBlob.sh to add a custom service broker app implementation (like jar/zip/tar/tgz) for the release
-    * Respond with 'Y' if adding the main app archive
+    * Respond with 'y' if adding the main app archive
     * This will automatically update the spec and packaging file for the package to include the app binary.
-    * The packaging file would be automatically updated only in case of 'Y' as input for only the first blob added as application binary.
+    * The packaging file would be automatically updated only in case of 'y' as input for only the first blob added as application binary.
   * Edit the packaging file under packages/<project>/ to copy over any other additional files/blobs to $BOSH_INSTALL_TARGET/lib or other location.
-    * The packaging file would be not be updated to include non-app bits ('N' as input) or any additional blobs added, even if they are also considered app bits.
+    * The packaging file would be not be updated to include non-app bits ('n' as input) or any additional blobs added, even if they are also considered app bits.

 ### Edit runtime variables for the Jobs
 Its important to understand how properties defined inside Bosh Job are referenced/navigated